-Table 3 presents simulation results similar to those contained in Gilchrist and Saito (2008).
-As shown in the left-hand side columns in the table (those labeled "Economy with Price Stickiness Only"), when the central bank has limited information about the efficient level of asset prices, there is no gain from including the asset price gap in the monetary policy rule in the absence of financial market imperfections.
-In fact, the welfare loss, calculated as the weighted average of the inflation and output gap variance, becomes larger when the central bank takes into account movements in the asset price gap are inaccurate when the central bank has limited information about the underlying sources of asset price movements (exogenous shocks in the economy).
+the efficient level of asset prices, there is no gain from including the asset price gap in the monetary policy rule in the absence of financial market imperfections.
+In fact, the welfare loss, calculated as the weighted average of the inflation and output gap variance, becomes larger when the central bank takes into account movements in the asset price gap.
+This is because the central bank's inferences about the asset price gap are inaccurate when the central bank has limited information about the underlying sources of asset price movements (exogenous shocks in the economy).

 As discussed earlier, including the asset price gap in the monetary policy rule can be beneficial in the presence of financial market imperfections.
-We can see this, at least partially, from the right-hand side columns in Table 3 (the columns labeled "Economy with Price Stickiness and Financial Market Imperfections").
-The variance of output gap decreases as the policy response to the asset price gap becomes larger.
+We can see this, at least partially, from the right-hand-side columns in Table 3 (the columns labeled "economy with price stickiness and financial market imperfections").
+The variance of the output gap decreases as the policy response to the asset price gap becomes larger.
 The benefits arise because by responding to the asset price gap, the central bank can at least partially deal with the inefficiencies in the economy due to the presence of financial market imperfections.
 However, these benefits reduce to the extent that the central bank's inferences about the efficient level of asset prices are inaccurate.
 We can see this by comparing Table 1 (where the central bank can correctly calculate the efficient level of asset prices) and Table 3 (the situation of limited information held by the central bank).
 When the central bank has limited information in calculating the efficient level of asset prices, both the variance of inflation and the variance of the output gap are larger when compared with the case where the central bank is not subject to such an information problem.
 When the central bank has limited information, a policy rule that does not require the central bank's inferences about the efficient level of asset prices may perform better.
 Such policy rules may include the growth rate of observed asset prices instead of the asset price gap.23